kach/hamelin/README.md

     unfiltered

-`hamelin.py`, included with this file, is a reference implementation of a `hamelin`-compliant daemon.
-It is the Py'd Piper.
+`hamelin.py`, included with this file, is a reference implementation of a `hamelin`-compliant daemon module. `net.py` implements a TCP socket-based daemon.

 ## Specification v.
-0.1
+0.1 (unstable)

 `hamelin.py` follows the following specification.
 Alternative implementations are encouraged as long as they abide by the specification outlined below.

+Phrases such as SHOULD, MUST, etc. are as per RFC 2119.

 The `hamelin` command runs a **daemon** process.
-The daemon should run continuously on the host machine.
+The daemon runs continuously on the host machine.

 The daemon instantiates a new subprocess running your script for *every* "connection".
 This process is called a **server**.
 A connection could be any